AliceO2Group/Monitoring/doc/system-implementation.md

 #### 3.1.1 Monitoring library - application and process performance metrics

-The [O<sup>2</sup> Monitoring library](https://github.com/AliceO2Group/Monitoring) provides an entry point for the O<sup>2</sup> processes to the Monitoring subsystem.
-It forwards user defined and [process performance](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md#monitoring-process) related metrics to one of the [supported backends](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md#monitoring-instance).
-It allows calculation of [derived metrics](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md#calculating-derived-metrics) (eg. rate).
-It also supports [metric buffering](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md#buffering-metrics) in order to improve the efficiency metric transport and decrease number context switches.
+The [O<sup>2</sup> Monitoring library](https://github.com/AliceO2Group/Monitoring) is an entry point for the O<sup>2</sup> processes to the Monitoring subsystem.
+It forwards user defined and [process performance](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md#monitoring-process) metrics to one of the [supported backends](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md#monitoring-instance).
+It also allows to calculate [derived metrics](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md#calculating-derived-metrics) (eg. rate) and supports [metric buffering](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md#buffering-metrics) in order to improve the efficiency metric transport and decrease number context switches.

 The detailed description of the library in available in the [README](https://github.com/AliceO2Group/Monitoring/blob/dev/README.md) file.